Spencer Steer Player Props: Reds vs. Phillies

 Spencer Steer At The Plate

-- Steer is hitting .250 with two doubles, two home runs and four walks.
+- Steer is batting .306 with four doubles, two home runs and five walks.

-- Among qualified hitters, he ranks 111th in batting average, while his on-base percentage ranks 85th and he is 33rd in slugging.
+- Among the qualifying hitters, he ranks 49th in batting average, while his on-base percentage ranks 53rd and he is 25th in slugging.

-- In five of seven games this season, Steer has had at least one hit, including one game with multiple hits.
+- In 63.6% of his 11 games this season, Steer has picked up at least one hit.
+He's also had three multi-hit games.

-- He has gone deep in two of seven games played this year, and in 7.1% of his plate appearances.
+- He has hit a home run in two of 11 games played this year, and in 4.9% of his plate appearances.

-- Steer has driven in a run twice this season, but just one in each of those games.
+- Steer has driven in a run in four games this season (36.4%), including one multiple-RBI game.

-- He has scored a run in four of seven games so far this year.
+- He has scored in five of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.